lambdamikel/Busch-2090/README.md

 ### Some Insights and Problems

-The Arduino Uno might not be powerful enough to go forward with this project.
+The Arduino Uno might not be powerful enough to go forward with this project, considering I want to also add an SDCard and LCD Module.
+The drivers require SRAM memory, too.
 I am running out of dynamic (SRAM) memory.
 Lunar Lander won't fit in.
-Also the EEPROM memory is too small to hold 256 words the way I am currently storing them.
-I need to reorganize the Microtronic program memory such that a word will only use 12 bits instead of twice as much as currently...
-I can put these programs as strings into PROGMEM, but then I need at least one string buffer as big as Lunar Lander, and that is a problem.
+I need at least 396 bytes of SRAM to store Lunar Lander, or I will have to reorganize the Microtronic program memory such that a word uses only 12 bits instead of 24 bits as currently.
+I can put these programs as strings into PROGMEM or EEPROM, but then I need at least one string buffer as big as Lunar Lander, and that is a problem.
 I have ordered an Arduino Mega 2560 :-)